finos/datahelix/README.md

 ## Getting started
 You will need Java v1.8 installed to run the generator, it can be [downloaded here](https://www.java.com/en/download/manual.jsp).

-You can download the [latest generator here](https://github.com/ScottLogic/data-engineering-generator/releases/).
+You can download the generator from the [GitHub project releases page](https://github.com/ScottLogic/data-engineering-generator/releases/).

 ### Usage examples